raindogdance/FAQ/whirlpool.md

 To resolve this wait for the confirmations to confirm.

 If you have disabled automix or stopped the client just start again (click start in the top right).

+### Error spawn java ENOENT
+Make sure Java is installed on your device and is correctly included in your PATH.

+### MIX:ERROR
+A mix can fail for a number of reasons, and doesn't indicate that anything is wrong with your particular configuration.
+Under default configuration UTXOs that have failed should automatically be queued after a short period of time.
+If they don't you can feel free to restart them manually by pressing the "mix" button

 # Acknowledgements